|

 Review: Freudenreich Feinwerktechnik

 Harald Freudenreich has released a whole bunch of locomotives and rolling stock for Z-scale.
 The quality is first-rate, and Harald is friendly and very responsive.
 He takes orders directly, and accepts credit cards.
-I'm fortunate to have several of his products, and will be undoubtedly obtaining more as funds permit.

 FR is the only manufacturer of which I am aware that sells kits for some of the rolling stock, which, in addition to making them more affordable, makes the experience that much more fun.